wyfo/apischema/docs/index.md

 ## FAQ

-#### What is the difference between *Apischema* and *pydantic*?
+#### What is the difference between *apischema* and *pydantic*?

 See the [dedicated section](pydantic_difference.md), there is a lot of difference.

 #### I already have my data model with my *SQLAlchemy*/ORM tables, will I have to duplicate my code, making one dataclass by table?
-Why would you have to duplicate them? *Apischema* can "work with user own types as well as foreign libraries ones".
+Why would you have to duplicate them? *apischema* can "work with user own types as well as foreign libraries ones".
 Some teasing of [conversion](conversions.md) feature: you can add default serialization for all your tables, or register different serializer that you can select according to your API endpoint, or both.

 #### So *SQLAlchemy* is supported?
 Does it support other libraries?
 No, in fact, no library are supported, even *SQLAlchemy*; it was a choice made to be as small and generic as possible, and to support only the standard library (with types like `datetime`, `UUID`).
 However, the library is flexible enough to code yourself the support you need with, I hope, the minimal effort.
 It's of course not excluded to add support in additional small plugin libraries.
 Feedbacks are welcome about the best way to do things.